Dimension gap and variational principle for Anosov representations: Introduction

 for all \(\gamma \in \Gamma\) and \(p \in P\).
 Here \(|\gamma|\) denotes word length in \(\Gamma\) with respect to some fixed finite symmetric generating set \( S\) and, for \(1\le i\le d, \, s_i(\g)\) denotes the \(i\)-th largest singular value of \(\g \in \SL(d,\R)\) with respect to the usual inner product on \(\R^d\).
 A representation is called {\it{Borel-Anosov}} if it is \( \lbrace 1,\ldots, d-1\rbrace\)-Anosov.

-Anosov representations have been introduced by F. Labourie (\cite{Lab06}) and have been the subject of many studies (cf. in particular \cite{GGKW17}, \cite {KLP16}, \cite{KLP17}, \cite{KLP18a} and \cite{BPS19}).
+Anosov representations have been introduced by F. Labourie (\cite{Lab06}) and have been the subject of many studies (cf. in particular \cite{GGKW17}, \cite {KLP16}, \cite{KLP17}, \cite{KLP18a}, \cite{BPS19} and \cite{canary} for a recent survey).
 It is widely accepted that non-trivial Anosov representations present the right analog of convex cocompact representations in higher rank.
 Many properties are suggested by this analogy.
 In another direction, we present in this note a phenomenon which is purely higher rank: there is a dimension gap for minimal invariant subsets for the action of \( \rho (\G) \) on the spaces of flags.
+The proof uses a new variational principle for the action of \( \rho (\G) \) on the spaces of partial flags (see below theorem \ref{theoremb}).

 Let \( Q\) be a non-empty subset of \(\lbrace 1,\ldots, d-1 \rbrace\).
 We consider the space \( \F_Q\) of partial flags with signature \(Q,\) endowed with a rotationally invariant Riemannian metric.
 Let us recall the definition of the Minkowski dimension of a set \( \La \subset \F_Q\): for \( \e >0,\) let \( N(\La, \e) \) be the covering number of the set \( \La \) by balls of radius \( \e\) in the metric of \( \F_Q\).
 The {\it {Minkowski dimension }} \( \dim _M(\La ) \) is defined by